Indiana Soybean Alliance calls for candidates for 2022 board elections

 - Certify ownership or share ownership and risk of loss of soybeans

 Go online to www.indianasoybean.com/elections to learn more about serving as an ISA director or to download a director expectation statement.
-For more information, call Hannah Vorsilak, ISA Director of Education & Training, at 317-644-2791.
-The ISA will distribute election ballots to soybean farmers by mail in June 2020.
-ISA will announce election results by late July 2020.
+For additional details, call Madeline Lilly 317-650-3296.
+The ISA will distribute election ballots to soybean farmers by mail this spring.
+ISA will announce election results this summer.

-The Indiana Soybean Alliance works to enhance the viability of Indiana soybean farmers through the effective and efficient investment of soybean checkoff funds and the development of sound policies that protect and promote the interest of Indiana soybean farmers.
-The ISA is working to build new markets for soybeans through the promotion of biodiesel, livestock, grain marketing, aquaculture, new soybean uses and research.
-ISA is led by an elected farmer board that directs investments of the soybean checkoff funds on behalf of more than 24,000 Indiana soybean farmers and promotes policies on behalf of the ISA’s 700 dues-paying members.
-Visit www.indianasoybean.com for more information.
+About Indiana Soybean Alliance: The Indiana Soybean Alliance works to enhance the viability of Indiana soybean farmers through the effective and efficient investment of soybean checkoff funds that protect and promote the interest of Indiana soybean farmers.
+The ISA works to assist soybean farmers through its strategic initiatives of market development; environmental, social and economic sustainability; value creation and producer engagement.
+ISA is led by an elected, farmer board that directs investments of the soybean checkoff funds on behalf of more than 20,000 Indiana soybean farmers.
+Learn more at www.indianasoybean.com

 This communication was funded with Indiana soybean checkoff dollars.